MichaelLetson/HTML-CSS-Portfolio-Project/README.md

 To deploy website, I followed the below steps on Github.

 - Go to 'Settings' in repository
   - On 'Source' of 'GitHub Pages', select 'Main' for Branch and click save
   - The website is now published on GitHub Pages and the link is provided on on the same section

+## Using Git

+I created a respository and opened in gitpod to create my code.
+To move my code from gitpod to repository ready for deployment I followed these steps:
+ - git add .
+ - git commit -m "message"
+ - git push
+ - git pull --rebase